-The following instructions are only applicable for elastic cloud disks that support unmounting.
-Non-elastic cloud disks that do not support unmounting have the same lifecycles as CVMs.
+The following instructions are only applicable to elastic cloud disks that support unmounting.
+Non-elastic cloud disks that do not support unmounting have the same lifecycle as CVMs.
 For more information, see Arrears.

-No. To do this, you need to create a snapshot for backup and then use the snapshot to create a cloud disk of your needed type.
+No. However, you can create a snapshot for data backup and then use the snapshot to create a cloud disk of your needed type.

 Only cloud disks support expansion.
 Local disks cannot be expanded.
 For more information, see Cloud Disk Expansion Scenarios.

 - We strongly recommend that you create a snapshot before expansion to ensure data security.

 - If the maximum capacity of the cloud disk cannot meet your business needs, please try building up RAID groups or building LVM logical volumes with multiple elastic cloud disks.

 - MBR partition supports disk with a maximum capacity of 2 TB.
 When you partition disk with a capacity greater than 2 TB, we recommend that you create and mount a new data disk and use the GPT partition format to copy data.